UNIST-LOFT/SimAPR/README_detailed.md

 There are three files in output directory: `simapr-search.log`, `simapr-result.json` and `simapr-finished.txt`.
 * `simapr-search.log` contains logs from SimAPR.
 * `simapr-result.json` contains the results from SimAPR by each patches in JSON format.
-* `simapr-finished.txt` is created when SimAPR finished and it contains overhead by scheduler, overall test execution time and overall running time.
+* `simapr-finished.txt` is created when SimAPR finished, and it contains overhead by scheduler, overall test execution time and overall running time.

 The result of SimAPR is stored in `simapr-result.json`.
-This file contains a JSON array of the results of each patches.
+This file contains a JSON array of the results of each patch.

 Each elements contains these keys:
 * `execution`: # of actual test execution.
 If the patch is cached and tests are not executed, this value does not increment.
 * `iteration`: # of iteration.
-It always increment.
+It always increments.
 * `time`: Time until the patch is tried.
 * `result`: True if the patch passed one or more of the failing test cases.
 False otherwise.
 * `pass_result`: True if the patch passed all test cases (valid patch).
-False if failed test case is exist.
+False if failed test case exist.
 * `pass_all_neg_test`: True if the patch passed all failing tests.
 False otherwise.
 * `compilable`: True if the patch is compilable.
 * `total_searched`: # of tried patches (same as `iteration`).